Auburn Bird Banding

 Gary lives in Auburn with his wife and two daughters.

-Brian Sheridan has been involved in the Bird Banding Research Program for 7 years.
+Brian Sheridan has been involved in the Bird Banding Research Program for 9 years.
 He has traveled to the Amazon twice and would like to go again.
 Brian has become very adept at processing birds and very quick to identify even the most difficult species.
-This fall Brian will be entering his sophomore year at Anna Maria College.
+Brian is a graduate of Auburn High School and Anna Maria College.
 He received his sub-permit in 2006.
 He also plays a mean trombone and has an extensive rubber duck collection.
 They are visible in his vehicle, but one can only guess whether or not those ducks ever get to float in the Sheridan's bath tub.

 David has been part of the bird banding team for longer than he'd like to admit.
-He is a junior at Auburn High School.
+He has graduated from Auburn High School and attends Anna Maria College and is currently a sophomore.
 David is following in his brother Brian's footsteps but he is a lot faster.
 David traveled to the Amazon and enjoyed it immensely.
 David loves nature and animals and is a dedicated member of the team.
 He also can run circles around anyone on the team.
 Only Mary Sharkey might be able to keep up with him.
+He is also on the track team at Anna Maria and he is incredible on the saxophone.

 David lives in Auburn with his parents, Jim and Pauline Sheridan and brother Brian.